Stochast1c/solarhud/README.md

 ## How to Switch Themes

 Navigate to resource/ and open all of the \*scheme.res files.
 At the top of each file there will be a \#base definition for the theme.
 Replace the directory with your preferred theme.
 In addition, perform the same action to chapterbackgrounds.txt in scripts/.

-Available themes can be found in the themes/ directory, but it should be fairly simple to add your own in.
+Available themes can be found in the themes/ directory, but it is fairly simple to add your own in.
+If you do create your own theme, make a pull request and I will add it into the HUD for others to use.

 ## Requests, Bugs, Errors, etc.